Luv2C0d3/funascii/README.md

 ```

 # So what is the difference between interpretation and compilation?
-The simplest answer is that in interpretation, the input syntax object is fed as data to a function that interprets, whereas in compilation, racket, after performing macro transformations, expects actual function bindings present in the expander to match each of the first elements in the input syntax object.
+The simplest answer is that in interpretation, the syntax object which results from the reader is fed as data to a function that interprets, whereas in compilation, racket, after performing macro transformations, expects actual function bindings present in the expander to match each of the first elements in the input syntax object.

 An example will make this clearer.
 If you run this program:
 ```